 Glenelg beach itself is a gorgeous promenade along the waterfront, but culturally Glenelg is an underwhelming mix of predictable coffee shops, fish-and-chippers and sunburnt backpackers.
 Remy and Violette, a hip little patisserie, injects some much-needed Euro cool.
 Swing by for impressive croissants, croque monsieurs and coffee: three ‘c’s that can make even the most arduous of mornings seem doable.
-Keep an eye out for occasional evening openings – a few extra hours to ingest some tarte citron and listen to the jazzy French trio twanging in the corner.

 Out the back of the successful Stirling Hotel in the Adelaide Hills – just a 12-minute dash up the freeway from the city – is this zippy little patisserie, serving excellent house-made pastries, baguettes and pies.
 The fact that the patisserie counter occupies a corner of the best bottle shop in the Hills is further enticement.
 But finish your lemon curd petitfour, your almond croissant and your double-shot flat white before you get stuck into the local sauv blanc.
 Also on offer are wonderful takeaway quiches, chunky loaves and crunchy French sticks to fuel the folks at home.